 - Abdominal cramps: Cramps and frequent urination are also common.
 If the pain is severe and is ongoing, you should see your doctor.

 - Back pains: Your lower back might start to get sore.
 This is because your uterus is growing rapidly and straining your back muscles and bones as it does.
+Light and gentle stretching can help.

 - Spotting: This should be light and infrequent at this stage.
 If you notice that you are bleeding more than expected, see your gynae.